 These are frustrating enough to break the heart of a fiddle-leaf fig lover.
 If you’re at the same stage or never want to face such a situation, I’m here to help you.
-There is nothing better than using the right type of soil and fertilizer to prevent these health issues of the plant and help it to thrive.
+There is nothing better than using the right type of soil and fertilizer to prevent these issues of the plant and help it to thrive.

 “He is so handsome.
 His luscious and wrinkly green leaves often rampant the throbbing of my heart.” – Mandy expressed her emotion about her crush (?) in her romantic poem.
 Their love story was going until the story reached its climax.
 Mandy suddenly discovered that her soulmate got sick.